According to international studies, published in the BMJ Open, in the UK, some patients with bowel cancer are waiting for a year to begin treatment.

 Comparing the health care system in similar countries, researchers can reveal important differences in order to improve the diagnosis of cancer in the world and help save more lives.

-Waiting for the start of treatment over a longer period may increase the anxiety of patients and even affect the success of treatment.
+Waiting for the start of treatment longer may increase anxiety patients and even affect the success of treatment.